-If, for any reason, your system fails, you must still ensure that people in your premises can be warned and escape safely.
-A temporary arrangement, such as gongs, whistles or air horns, combined with suitably trained staff located in key positions (to ensure the whole premises are covered), may be acceptable for a short period pending system repairs.
+If, for any reason, your detection and/or alarm system develops a fault you must still ensure that people in your premises can be warned and escape safely.
+A temporary arrangement, such as whistles or air horns, combined with suitably trained staff located in key positions (to ensure the whole premises are covered), may be acceptable for a very short period, pending repair of the system.